Elements6007/lvgl-wasm/README.md

 1. __Renders LVGL to HTML Canvas__ directly via WebAssembly, without using SDL2.
 See [`lvgl.html`](docs/lvgl.html#L1296-L1357)

-1. __Supports RGB565 Framebuffer Format__ used by PineTime Display Controller, so that bitmaps will be rendered correctly.
-[Custom Bitmap Demo](https://appkaki.github.io/lvgl-wasm/lvgl2.html) / [Source Code](clock/Clock2.cpp)
+1. __Supports RGB565 Framebuffer Format__ used by PineTime Display Controller, so that bitmaps will be rendered correctly

 1. __Shows current date and time__